-Donald Trump Brags About His T.V.
-Ratings As U.S. Has Highest Single-Day Coronavirus Death Toll
+Donald Trump Brags About His TV Ratings As U.S. Has Highest Single-Day Coronavirus Death Toll

 In recent days, media outlets have begun questioning whether or not they should air the president’s daily coronavirus press briefings, citing the inability to fact-check before the segments air, as The Inquisitr previously reported.

 Both CNN and MSNBC have cut away from the president during his speeches.
-For instance, last Wednesday, the president began talking about his efforts to build a wall on the southern border.

 Critics have argued that Trump is spreading misinformation and shouldn’t be allowed to have a national platform during the coronavirus pandemic.

 The president addressed this concern in a series of tweets on Wednesday.

 “The Radical Left Democrats have gone absolutely crazy that I am doing daily Presidential News Conferences.
 They actually want me to STOP!
 They used to complain that I am not doing enough of them, now they complain that I ‘shouldn’t be allowed to do them,'” he wrote.